 We are delighted to announce

-Arts Council England Covid-19 Emergency Funding for our director Hendrick January, awarded to find innovative ways to stage theatre during the pandemic.
+Arts Council England Covid-19 Emergency Funding for our director Hendrick January, awarded in July 2020.
 See our Covid-Safe practice here.

-As recognition for the work Hendrick January has done in both the field of directing women's voices and neurodiversity, he has been awarded a special Covid-19 grant to bring future theatre projects to the public.
-Currently in rehearsals for Franca Rame's comedic one-woman monologue, Coming Home, to be filmed in July 2020, this will be the third in the trilogy of the Italian Playwright's work.
-See below for the first two, performed in London in January 2020.
+As recognition for the work Hendrick January has done in both the field of directing women's voices and neurodiversity, he has been awarded a special Covid-19 grant.
+Currently in rehearsals for a film of Franca Rame's comedic one-woman monologue, Coming Home, this cinematic debut will be the third in the Barker January trilogy of the Italian Playwright's work.
+See below for the first two, performed as theatre pieces in London in January 2020.

 A mother + Medea - two plays by Franca Rame